ThunderFly-aerospace/SiK/README.markdown

 Currently the firmware components include:

  - A bootloader with support for firmware upgrades over the serial interface.
+It also holds board specific configuration like a working frequency band.
+Therefore are multiple bootloaders for the same modem type.
  - Radio firmware with support for parsing AT commands, storing parameters and FHSS/TDM functionality

 ### AT commands